Neither would I.

 According to one of his classmates at Cranbrook, when Romney saw Lauber with his avant garde haircut, he said, “He can’t look like that.
 That’s wrong.
 Just look at him!”

 Social psychologist Jonathan Haidt points out that people whose personalities are prone to conservatism are less open to new experiences than are liberally inclined personalities, and are more likely to be disturbed by those whose behavior is unconventional.
 In light of this, we might conclude that Romney is, after all, a genuine conservative and a pretty severe one at that.

 But most conservatives are not so disturbed by those different from themselves that they would launch into attack mode and sadistically torture a fellow soul as he cries and screams for help.
 This is the reaction of a young man so afraid of people he regards as "different" that he can't tolerate their very existence.
 And a young man arrogant enough to feel that he has the right to lead a cleansing posse to rid the world of those with whom he can't identify.

 Well, bully for you, Mitt.
 I daresay you would be a better man had you been on the receiving end of the attack you engineered against John Lauber.
 It might have made it easier for you to understand people who are not in a position to own a couple of Cadillacs or hit their parents up for a $20,000 loan.

-So, you've had it pretty easy in life, apparently feeling you've deserved everything you've been handed in life.
+So, you've had it pretty easy, apparently feeling you've deserved everything you've been handed in life.
 And I guess you've always felt you could have your way.
 Bully for you.

 But please, don't expect us to believe you when you claim you don't remember how you traumatized young Mr. Lauber.
 That's one bloody spot that will not easily be washed out.